dishantkkk/EmailSenderAPP-Angular-SpringBoot/README.md

 Clone the Repository

---Open the emailapi and go to EmailService and give email id and password --Run as SpringBootApp (it should run on 8080 port if not you have to change the port number in angular code(emailgui) in service.ts file)
+--Open the emailapi and go to EmailService and give email id and password.
+--Run as SpringBootApp (it should run on 8080 port if not you have to change the port number in angular code(emailgui) in service.ts file).
---Run Angular code (emailgui) using "ng serve" command --Open browser and hit the uri- http://localhost:4200 --Thats it!
+--Run Angular code (emailgui) using "ng serve" command.
+--Open browser and hit the uri- http://localhost:4200.
+--Thats it!